 A strong public domain is not self-evident

 Knowledge creation and culture are always built on our previous productions.
 When we share, we create new ideas, new works and new insights.
-A strong public domainNot copyright but the public domain is the standard. forms the basis of a creative and smart society.
+A strong public domainNot copyright but the public domain is the standard. forms the basis of a creative and smart society++Public Domain ManifestoThis is why Kennisland is one of the writers and first signatories of the Public Domain Manifesto.
+In 2019 we developed, together with the Polish Cyfrowe Center and Schoenkaft, the new website (see the rather nostalgic old website here).
 Unfortunately, works that are no longer protected by intellectual property rights are too often subjected to unnecessary restrictions.
 In some cases cultural institutions claim copyright on works that are no longer protected, and sometimes copyright is claimed during the digitisation of analog works.
 Kennisland informs and advises on the public domain to get as many works available as possible.

 Copyright, Cultural heritage, Cultural sector